Kushaal73/Factorial-Program/README.md

 let number = prompt("number?"); //this will be the last number of the loop function factorial(num) {
-  let start = 1; //this is tge number from which the loops starts let total = 1; //this number will change
+  let start = 1; //this is the number from which the loops starts let total = 1; //this number will change

   while (start < num) {